top of page

 How do you balance schoolwork and rugby?

 The biggest thing I do to balance schoolwork and rugby is being very efficient with how I get my schoolwork done.
-Additionally, each day I will set aside what homework I will complete that night so that I know exactly what to do.
-The naval academy intentionally overloads you with work, so knowing exactly what work you will get done at a certain time is crucial to efficiency.
+Additionally, each day, I will set aside what homework I will complete that night so that I know exactly what to do.
+The Naval Academy intentionally overloads you with work, so knowing exactly what work you will get done at a certain time is crucial to efficiency.
 Additionally, I work extremely hard to stay ahead so that if there are days when I do not complete as much as I need to, there are no negative consequences like not finishing an assignment.
 What does a typical day and/or week look like for you?

 A typical day usually starts around 0515 if I work out in the morning or around 0630 if I don’t.
 I'll wake up, go to breakfast, and then have four classes before lunch.
 After lunch, I have a rugby noon meal training where we will work on skills or watch film.
-After that, I have two more classes and then rugby practice from about 16-1800.
+After that, I have two more classes and rugby practice from about 16-1800.
 After rugby, we will either have a lift with the team or go straight to evening meal.
 After evening meal, I will return to my room at around 1930-2000 and do homework until around 2200-2230, and then I will go to bed and do it again the next day.

 Men's Rugby Team Link: Naval Academy Men's Rugby